Li-Ko/tukey_portal/README.rst

 Tukey Portal
 ============

 Tukey Portal is built over Django leveraging Horizon for OpenStack and Eucalyptus VM management.

 Horizon Info
 ============

-Horizon is a Django-based project aimed at providing a complete OpenStack Dashboard along with an extensible framework for building new dashboards from reusable components.
+Horizon is a Django-based project that provides a complete OpenStack Dashboard along with an extensible framework for building new dashboards from reusable components.
 The ``openstack_dashboard`` module is a reference implementation of a Django site that uses the ``horizon`` app to provide